browncodechad/top-5-lang/readme.md

 I first wrote some code myself.
 And it was pretty lengthy as you can see.
 I then asked AI to suggest me an alternative way to write it.
 I then took AI's version and compared it to mine, then created a final version merging both of them.
+It is only a few days after creating this project that I'm typing this readme for it, and I will say that today is also the day I deleted AI from my life as well.
+I deleted all my accounts on all AI platforms because I just didnt like to use it anymore and wanted to protect my brain from rotting.
+I'll only use AI if I absolutely have to, but otherwise I'll always have a work around for it.

 Now of course when I was doing the version control during this project I wasnt well versed in using Git, and tbh Im still learning it.